Lexicon

 Facts on the ground

-Creating “facts on the ground” is a geopolitical term that refers to the process through which Israel imposed de facto control over territories occupied in 1967 despite international pressure against Israeli colonial expansionism by means of introducing new and seemingly unalterable demographic, territorial, and cultural realities.
+A geopolitical term that refers to the process through which Israel imposed de facto control over territories occupied in 1967 despite international pressure by means of unilaterally introducing new and seemingly unalterable demographic, territorial, and cultural realities.
+In particular, creating “facts on the ground” refers to the establishment of illegal Israeli settlements in the occupied West Bank (including East Jerusalem) and the Gaza Strip.

 Family unification